markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 excerpt: Diving in head first to React.js
 ---

 Confession: I've wanted to learn React for some time.
 I've been looking for the right project to dive head first into React and it just hasn't happened yet.
-I've been using Drupal and CraftCMS for my back-and-front-end needs without issue for a while now and I couldn't justify the additional technical overhead of a Node front-end to really make it worth it.
-So, I've decided to stop waiting and just dive in anyway.
+I'm not too ashamed to admit I've been using jQuery and vanilla JavaScript for a while now and couldn't justify the additional technical overhead of a full React front-end to really make it worth it.
+Blah, enough waiting, enough excuses, I've decided to just dive right in.
 This is my personal log of the journey from React n00b to something slightly better than a React n00b…

 ## Requirements